 The princess exhales… was it but just a dream, an illusion of what could be.. surely.. it is there.. secure… not just a fantasy.

-Color.. come softly..do not be frightened by the fear of the dark cascading around… it shall wait.. for the sunset.. it has promised.. like a lovers kiss.. not to be forgotten.
+Color.. come softly..do not be frightened by the fear of the dark cascading all around… it shall wait.. for the sunset.. it is promised.. like a lovers kiss.. not to be forgotten.

 Of nights left unawares of the glorious triumphant beckoning of the sky to come nigh… come closer… and closer still…

 It crests… the color.. bursting forth, like the first time, so pure.. a myriad of cotton candy so sweet, the tongue cannot contain .